Gaming32/bingo/README.md

 ## Credits

-Many of the goals this Bingo mod adds originally come from v4 the [mcbingo](https://minecraftbingo.com/) website.
+Many of the goals this Bingo mod adds originally come from v4 of the [mcbingo](https://minecraftbingo.com/) website.

 ## Contributing